 3. The home school district will send the student's class assignments.
 The student will complete their assignments with the assistance of the teacher.
 The student is then responsible for returning all assignments to their home school teachers.
-A student who refuses or incorrectly completes assignments will not receive academic credit from their home school.
+Students who refuse or incorrectly complete assignments will not receive academic credit from their home school.